this document is valid for visual micro versions August 30th 2015 + (visual studio 2012, 2013, 2015, 2017, 2019, 2022)

 Further information on the Portable Setup

-Enterprise and educational users can configure Visual Micro to automatically activate the debugger without user intervention.
+Enterprise and Educational users can configure Visual Micro to Automatically Activate the software without user intervention.

 Override any of the user registry keys that Visual Micro normally uses for settings.